Bayesian tomography using polynomial chaos expansion and deep generative networks: Methodology

 Forward models are mathematical tools that quantitatively evaluate the outcome of physical experiments.
 We refer to the relationship between input parameters and output values as the 'forward problem':

 Here, $\mathcal{F}$, $\vu$, $\vy$ and $\epsilon$ stand for the physical law or forward operator, the input parameters, typically representing local media properties, the output and a noise term, respectively.
-The goal of the 'inverse problem' associated with the 'forward problem' in Eq. \eqref{forward} is to infer properties of $\vu$ conditioned by the data $\vy$ while taking into account any available prior information about $\vu$.
+The goal of the 'inverse problem' is to infer properties of $\vu$ conditioned by the data $\vy$ while taking into account any available prior information about $\vu$.
 A general solution to this problem can be expressed in terms of the posterior distribution defined over the input domain by Bayes' theorem:

 Here, $P(\vu|\vy)$ is the posterior distribution of the input parameter $\vu$ given the data $\vy$, $P(\vy|\vu)$ (also indicated as $L(\vu)$ and known as 'the likelihood') is the probability of observing the data $\vy$ given the input parameter $\vu$, while $P(\vu)$ and $P(\vy)$ are the prior distribution in the input parameter domain and the marginalized likelihood with respect to the input parameters (also known as evidence), respectively.
+Note that throughout this paper, we adhere to the common formalism employed in Geophysics, utilizing the same symbol to denote both individual instances of a random variable and the random variable itself \citep{tarantola2005inverse,aster2018parameter}.
 In practical applications, Eq. ~\eqref{Bayes} is seldom used when solving inverse problems as the computation of the evidence is in most cases very expensive.
 However, since the numerator of the right-hand side of Eq. ~\eqref{Bayes}, that is, $L(\vu)P(\vu) $, is proportional to the posterior distribution, one can use a Markov chain Monte Carlo (MCMC) methods to draw samples proportionally from $P(\vu|\vy)$ without considering the evidence \citep{hastings1970monte}.
-For practical applications, computation of both $P(\vu)$ and $L(\vu)$ is often critical.
-Evaluation of $P(\vu)$ can be expensive for high-dimensional problems.
-This is the case for tomography, where $\vu$ typically represents the slowness distribution at every point/pixel in space.
-Moreover, computing $L(\vu)$ requires the solution of a forward problem, which can be extremely demanding in Bayesian scenarios as this evaluation needs to be repeated many times.
-In the following sections we discuss how both these problems can be approached by using a latent representation and surrogate modeling to evaluate $P(\vu)$ and $L(\vu)$, respectively.
+However, computing $L(\vu)$ requires the solution of a forward problem, which can be demanding in Bayesian inversions as this evaluation needs to be repeated many times.
+In the following sections we discuss how this problem can be approached by using a latent representation and surrogate modeling to evaluate $P(\vu)$ and approximate $L(\vu)$, respectively.